OzzyGoylusun/Data-Driven-Product-Management-for-Global-Workout/README.md

   - During this period, in which month-year was this demand highest on average?

 2. Which of these three keywords - *gym workout*, *home workout* and *home gym*, generated most interest in 2020 and also during 2022-2023 separately?
-3. What are the top 20 countries with the highest interest in workout, hinging on this keyword search?
+3. What are the top 20 countries with the highest interest in workout, which hinges on this keyword search?
-4. XX
+4. What is the breakdown of the three workout keywords for certain Middle Eastern and South Asian countries, including Philippines and Singapore?
-5.
+5. Based on YouTube keyword searches,

 ### Data Analysis